gctigem/scRNAseq_Reprogramming/README.md

 3. Discussion

 ## Dimensionality Reduction
 We reduced dimensionality of our single-cell expression data taking advantage of the Force Layout Embedding (FLE).
 In our manuscript, we used forceatlas2 (v1.0.3).
-Since this function was deprecated, we recommend the following Tutorial to compute dimensionality reduction using <i>pegasus</i> <a href="https://nbviewer.jupyter.org/github/broadinstitute/wot/blob/master/notebooks/Notebook-1-FLE-cell_sets-gene_sets.ipynb"><a name="Tutorial FLE">
+Since this function was deprecated, we recommend the following Tutorial to compute dimensionality reduction using <i>pegasus</i> <a href="https://nbviewer.jupyter.org/github/broadinstitute/wot/blob/master/notebooks/Notebook-1-FLE-cell_sets-gene_sets.ipynb">Tutorial FLE</a>